Systems Architecture for Quantum Random Access Memory: Proposed QRAM architecture

 \subsubsection{Key Optimization 1: Address Qubit Recycling}

 As shown in Figure~\ref{fig:query}, the internal router qubits (orange nodes) are not being used during steps (b)-(e).
-We can recycle/reuse these qubits in replacement of the data qubits.
-As a result, we do not need any data qubits (blue nodes) for the quantum routers internal to the tree.
-As shown in Figure \ref{fig:circuits}, the data retrieval stage reuses the router qubits for copying data via the \texttt{CX} array.
+By recycling/reusing these qubits in replacement of the data qubits, we do not need any data qubits (blue nodes) for the quantum routers internal to the tree.
+Figure \ref{fig:circuits} illustrates that the data retrieval stage reuses router qubits for copying data via the \texttt{CX} array.
 As such, in diagrams such as Figure~\ref{fig:teleportation}c and Figure~\ref{fig:biasedz}, we do not draw blue data qubits for internal quantum routers.